Assignment 6: Graphics Library and Console

 • README.md (possibly empty)

-Submit your finished code by commit, tag assign6-submit, push to remote, and ensure you have an open pull request.
+Submit your finished code by commit, tag assign6-submit, and push to remote.
 The steps to follow are given in the git workflow guide.

 Grading